Diversity and Inclusion

 Americans with Disabilities Act (ADA): Explains Xavier's commitment to the ADA and how faculty, staff and students can request accommodation.

-Bias Education and Advocacy Team (BEAT): Provides individuals and communities a safe space to have their voices heard, advocate for and empower affected individuals, provide educational interventions and institutional responses when necessary, and ensure a comprehensive and timely response to bias incidents.
-Focus on faculty and staff.
+Bias Education and Advocacy Team (B.E.A.T.): Pprovides faculty and staff a safe space to have their voices heard, advocates for and empowers affected individuals, and works to promote a comprehensive and timely response to bias incidents.
+B.E.A.T collaborates with the Office of Human Resources to ensure faculty and staff are fully aware of the support and resources available to them.

 Center for Diversity and Inclusion: Facilitates the institutional effort to create a diverse, inclusive, and equitable campus for all students; especially for students of color, LGBTQAI+ students, first-generation college attendees, and women students.